 Australian consumers and businesses continue to be surprisingly resilient.
 Higher interest rates are a burden for mortgage holders but a stimulus for asset owners.
 The latter group show little restraint in spending, making it more difficult for the RBA to manage inflation.
 The former also have additional pressures including other cost-of-living challenges.
 Decades of poor energy policy in Australia are coming home to roost with very large recent electricity and gas price increases.
-The Australian energy market has few answers to the global challenges of replacing fossil fuels (with renewables?).
-Did someone say nuclear?
+Strong immigration post COVID is also driving rents higher.
+The Australian energy market has few immediate answers to the global challenges of replacing fossil fuels (with renewables?).

-Overall we remain a little wary.
+Overall, we remain a little wary.
 A weakening China is not good for the Australian economy, suggesting higher risk for companies that have significant debt or any need to use the equity markets fund themselves.
-We also continue to be very selective regarding investments in the resources sector by avoiding or reducing exposures that have reliance on China stimulus or are overly exposed to new project capex inflation.
+We also continue to be very selective regarding investments in the resources sector by avoiding or reducing exposures than have reliance on China stimulus or are overly exposed to new project capex inflation.